Categorical symmetry and non-invertible anomaly in symmetry-breaking and topological phase transitions: symmetry and 1-symmetry in 2+1D Ising model

+when only one $e$ particle on either $i$ or $j$-site is circled by the loop excitation along $C^\vee$.
+This reveals the mutual $\pi$ statistics between the $e$ and $s$ excitation.

+In summary, in the sub-Hilbert space, there are states with both conserved $e$ charges and conserved $s$ string, either the Ising model description, or the $Z_2$ gauge theory description.
+They are created by patch operators.
+And one kind of patch operator can measure the existence of the other.
+In other words, the charge of $Z_2$ and that of $Z_2^{(1)}$ have mutual statistics.
+The $Z_2\vee Z_2^{(1)}$ symmetry (or more precisely, the $Z_2\vee Z_2^{(1)}$ categorical symmetry) is the conservation of $e$ particles and $s$ strings, together with the mutual statistics.

+The above theory with sub-Hilbert space also describes the boundary of the 3+1D $Z_2$ gauge theory with $Z_2$-charge $e$ and $Z_2$-vortex string $s$, where $e$ particles and $s$ strings have low energies only at the boundary.
+In 3+1D $Z_2$ topological gauge theory, the $e$ excitations (living on $S^0$, composed of two points) and $s$ string (living on $(S^1)^\vee$ is created by the following operators defined on the open string $C$ on the lattice and a contractible membrane $(D^2)^\vee$ on the dual lattice,

+The $s$ vortex loop on the boundary of $U_{Z_2^{(2)}}$ brought to the boundary of the $3$d spacial lattice, is the neutral $Z_2^{(1)}$ charge in the $2$d either Ising model \eqn{Ising2d} or $Z_2$-link model \eqn{gauge2d} with a sub-Hilbert space respectively.
+It is neutral in the sense that the membrane \eqn{Z23dmembrane} creating it commute with any $U_{Z_2}(S^1)$ on a closed string $S^1$.

-Again the \emph{$Z_2$ symmetric sector} of the 2+1D Ising model \eqn{Ising2d} can be viewed as the boundary of the 3+1D $Z_2$ gauge theory with $Z_2$-charge $e$ and $Z_2$-vortex string $s$, where $e$ particles and $s$ strings has low energies at the boundary.
-An $e$ particle at the boundary corresponds to $X_i=-1$ in the Ising model \eqn{Ising2d}, and a $s$ string corresponds to $\t Z_{l}=-1$ along a loop in the dual lattice in the $Z_2$ gauge model \eqn{gauge2d}.
-The $Z_2\times Z_2^{(1)}$ symmetry is the mod-2 conservation of $e$ particles and $s$ strings.
-The mutual $\pi$ statistics between $e$ and $s$ in the 3+1D in the bulk leave a highly non-trivial effect on the boundary: in a gapped ground state, one and only one of $Z_2$ and $Z_2^{(1)}$ symmetries must be spontaneously broken.
-Thus, a symmetric state must be gapless.
-This is a consequence of 2+1D non-invertible gravitational anomaly \cite{JW190513279} characterized by 3+1D $Z_2$ topological order (\ie $Z_2$ gauge theory).
+Furthermore, the 3+1D bulk has a highly non-trivial effect on the boundary: in a gapped ground state of the 2+1D model \eq{Ising2d}, one and only one of the $Z_2$ and $Z_2^{(1)}$ symmetries must be spontaneously broken.
+Pictorially speaking, this is because the two topological excitations with mutual statistics cannot condense simultaneously.
+Thus, a ground state of model \eq{Ising2d} with the full $Z_2\vee Z_2^{(1)}$ categorical symmetry must be gapless.
+This is a consequence of 2+1D non-invertible gravitational anomaly \cite{JW190513279} and the $Z_2\vee Z_2^{(1)}$ categorical symmetry characterized by 3+1D $Z_2$ topological order (\ie $Z_2$ gauge theory).